 The first project initiated was a project around how to manage citizens’ right to drive (Førerett).
 This project is still ongoing.
 The second project was around the governmental initiatives to reduce human trafficking in Norway, this project is being politically decided on as this abstract is written.

 License to drive – SOD supported changes

-Four directorates moved from working in parallel and unsynchronized disconnect to actual co-creating a seemingly marginal and unimportant service of reassigning driving licences to people who have lost them for medical or legal issues.
-The process of systemically untangling and innovating in this cross institutional problematique turned out to be both interesting and relevant for a larger audience within the government
+Four directorates moved from working in parallel and unsynchronized disconnect to actually co-creating a seemingly marginal and unimportant service of reassigning driving licences to people who have lost them for medical or legal issues.
+The process of systemically untangling and innovating in this cross-institutional problematique turned out to be both interesting and relevant for a larger audience within the government.

 Lack of political attention has shifted through realizing there are significant organizational and economical savings to be made and the cross-directorate collaboration has inspired a renewed funding for a long-term development program with political support.

 Human trafficking – SOD supported changes